-SPH-H 494 Research and Evaluation Methods in Public Health (formerly) Research and Evaluation Methods in Health and Safety (3 cr.)
+SPH-H 494 Research and Evaluation Methods in Public Health (3 cr.)
 This course deals with general concepts and foundations of measurement, evaluation, and research.
 Additionally the course covers major methods and techniques of research and evaluation.
 Special emphasis is given to writing small research and grant proposals.